-Later this year, we’ll be hosting a symposium to investigate what our changing capacities to capture, analyze, and manipulate data mean for self-government, and ask how the law must adapt to ensure the conditions for a robust democracy in this age of big data.
+Later this year, we’ll be hosting a symposium to investigate how technological advances relating to the collection, analysis, and manipulation of data are affecting democratic processes, and it will ask how the law must adapt to ensure the conditions for self-government.
 The symposium, to be called “Data and Democracy,” is being organized by the Institute’s Senior Visiting Research Scholar Amy Kapczynski and will take place on October 15-16 at Columbia University—remotely, if necessary.
 It will be co-sponsored by the Law and Political Economy Project at Yale Law School.

 The symposium will focus on three areas that are both central to democratic governance and directly affected by advancing technologies and ever-increasing data collection: 1) public opinion formation and access to information; 2) the formation and exercise of public power; and 3) the political economy of data.
 Today, we are excited to announce that the symposium will feature 11 papers from the following scholars and technologists: